jedi-academy/learn-2420/data/lessons/prep06.md

 server they are generated faster than you can keep up with :(

 Read Chapter 10 - Analyzing and Storing Logs, in your student guide, for some background.
-Use the survey for questions you would like me to address at the beginning of class (after your quiz).
+Use the optional survey for questions you would like me to address at the beginning of class (after your quiz).

 Here are the suggested logs you should pay attention to: